 - Use your fingers or an extra needle to do this.

-- Take the second stitch on needle two over the slipped stitch from needle one
+- Take the first stitch on needle two (not the one you just moved) over the stitch you just moved from needle one

-- Move it off.
+- Move it over and off.
 You made a decrease.

 - You added an extra stitch so you don’t lose your original stitch count